justinTeichman/Command-Tracker/README.txt

 	3. Execute: make
 	4. Execute: ./CommandGUI

-Please note that cd does not work and you cannot navigate directories.
 Clear is not implemented as command but rather a function that clears the GUI text box.